dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

     max_locks_per_transaction = 96

 Specifies the average number of object locks allocated for each transaction.
-This is set mainly to allow upgrade routines which touches a large number of tables to complete.
+This is set mainly to allow upgrade routines which touch a large number of tables to complete.

 Restart PostgreSQL by invoking `sudo /etc/init.d/postgresql restart`